Witch’s Brew Halloween Punch

 Is dry ice safe to eat?

-How do you use dry ice in punch?
+How to safely use dry ice in punch

-THAT BEING SAID…you can safely use it in punch, as long as you are careful not to ingest it!
+Dry ice shouldn’t be eaten, but it CAN safely be used in punch, as long as you are careful not to ingest it.
 You have a few different options available to you, depending on what effect you want, and your comfort level:

 1. No dry ice ever touches the punch.
 This is a good option if you have kids who will be enjoying the punch, and you want to be sure they won’t accidentally ingest any dry ice.
 In this case, fit a punch bowl inside a large cauldron.
 Pour water around the outside of the punch bowl, in the cauldron, and add the dry ice to the water.
 This will produce smoke, but the punch itself will not have any dry ice in it.